 COVID-19 has changed the way the funeral industry conducts business while remaining open as an “essential” service.
 While a pandemic means we are socially distant, it doesn’t mean we have to feel disconnected.
 From live streaming to virtual pre-planning, there are many ways funeral services are able to utilize technology to adjust during COVID-19.
-Here, we’ll discuss some of the things you need to consider when planning a funeral during COVID-19.
+Here, we’ll discuss some of the things you need to consider when planning a funeral during a pandemic.

 Determining Immediate Family